UweDBG/MonthlyExpenses/README.md

 # MonthlyExpenses
 A calculator to track your monthly expenses

-Choose a category of your expens
+Choose a category of your expense
-Type the name of the expens
+Type the name of the expense
-Type the amount it cost
+Type the amount it costs
 Click "Hinzufügen" = Add

 It will be listed below
-You can delete entitys
+You can delete entities ("löschen" button)

-All costs are added up
+All cost is added up

-A siagram displaying the cost of a category in relation to each other
+A bar chart displaying the cost of a category in relation to each other ( X = Category, Y = Money )

-You can export it as a CSV file (located in the sam location as the src folder)
+You can export your profile as a CSV file (located in the same folder as the src folder)

 Next tab